apache/infrastructure-website/content/pages/repository-faq.md

 <h4 id="revolutioncode">Can I release a research branch to the repositories?<a class="headerlink" href="#revolutioncode" title="Permanent link">&para;</a></h4>

 As long as your project's PMC is happy with the release, you can release a research branch to the snapshot repository; otherwise you should just release in your `home.apache.org` personal space.

-<h4 id="repodotapache">What is 'repository.apache.org'?<a class="headerlink" href="#repodotapache" title="Permanent link">&para;</a></h4>

-Apache operates a repository manager at <a href="https://repository.apache.org/" target="_blank">https://repository.apache.org/</a>.
-Apache projects can use it to deploying snapshots, releases, or both.
-See the [Publishing Maven Releases](publishing-maven-artifacts.html) guide for more details.

 <h4 id="rsyncs">How do rsyncs happen?<a class="headerlink" href="#rsyncs" title="Permanent link">&para;</a></h4>